Paghman: 20th century

 After King Amanullah Khan and Queen Soraya Tarzi's return from Europe in 1928, Amanullah brought in foreign experts to redesign Kabul.
-At that time, at the entrance of Paghman, they created a European-style monumental gate similar to but smaller than the Arc de Triomphe in Paris, France, called the Taq-e Zafar (طاق ظفر Arch of Victory).
+At that time, at the entrance of Paghman, they created a European-style monumental gate similar to but smaller than the Arc de Triomphe in Paris, France, which was similarly called the Taq-e Zafar (طاق ظفر Arch of Victory).
 Originally a small village at the bottom of the Hindu Kush, Paghman turned into a holiday retreat with villas and chalets as well as the summer capital.
 Its wide avenues contained fir, poplar and nut trees which flew past the arch, villas and a golf course.
 It was a popular place for the wealthy and the aristocrats to visit.